Arrivals and Residence Information

 Do not ship prescription drugs; bring these with you.
 Prescription drugs should be in the original packaging that identifies what they are.
 If this is not possible, carry a copy of the prescription or a personalized letter from your doctor.

 Hazardous materials such as paints and solvents may be prohibited or restricted.
-Please contact your program coordinator for information on obtaining art supplies in Canada.
+Please contact your program delivery specialist for information on obtaining art supplies in Canada.

 Is it better to bring supplies with me than buy them in Canada?